openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 // Xantech 8x8
 monopriceaudio:xantech:myamp "Xantech WHA" [ serialPort="COM5", pollingInterval=30, numZones=8, inputLabel1="Chromecast", inputLabel2="Radio", inputLabel3="CD Player", inputLabel4="Bluetooth Audio", inputLabel5="HTPC", inputLabel6="Phono", inputLabel7="Ipod", inputLabel8="Sirius" ]

+// Note that host and port can be used with any of the thing types to connect as serial over IP
 ```

 monoprice.items: